maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 Path to your main CSS file, that will be compiled with Tailwind CSS.

-This file is optional: Maizzle will compile Tailwind CSS with `@tailwind components; @tailwind utilities;` if the file cannot be found.
+This file is optional: if it doesn't exist Maizzle will compile Tailwind CSS with the `@tailwind components; @tailwind utilities;` directives.

 ### config